SeeedDocument/Seeed-WiKi/docs/Relay_Shield_v3.md

 1.Stack the Relay Shield onto the Arduino development board.

-2.Connect the Arduino to the PC using a USB cable.
+2.Connect Arduino to your PC using a USB cable.

 3.We will use RELAY3 to control the DC motor.
 Connect the DC motor and Relay Shield as shown in the schematic and figure below: